 Perkam, a municipality in the district of Straubing-Bogen in Bavaria – Chuv pĕr "lonely, single, whole, allein, alike", kăm "ash".

 Salem, a municipality in the Bodensee district of Baden-Württemberg – Chuv selĕm "good, nice, beautiful"

 Tarthun, a village and a former municipality in the district Salzlandkreis, in Saxony-Anhalt – Chuv tărtan "to swell", turtăn "to stretch out, lengthen", turtăm "load"

 Teklenburg, a town in the district of Steinfurt, in North Rhine-Westphalia – Chuv tĕkle "still, quiet".

 So, we have a few matches between place names of Bulgarish origin and heraldry.
-Some of them may be random, but in other cases the name is explained by motivation of terrain features or probability of correspondences seems unlikely (as in the case of s name Zorge).
+Some of them may be random, but in other cases, the name is explained by the motivation of terrain features or the probability of correspondence seems unlikely (as in the case of s name Zorge).
 There are two possible explanations for this phenomenon: 1.
 The population of Türkic origin coexist with the new settlers (the Celts and later the Germans) for several millennia and was assimilated already at historical time.
 2. Interpretation of the names given by Türks remained in the memory of the local population regardless of its language during the same time.